snkennedy21/azitrax/deploy/production.md

 FRONTEND_ORIGINS=https://<public app hostname>
 ```

+`FRONTEND_ORIGINS` is generated from the non-secret `azitrax_public_origin`
-`FRONTEND_ORIGINS` is used by the backend CORS middleware.
-In production it
+variable and used by the backend CORS middleware.
+In production it should be the
-should be the public frontend origin only, for example:
+public frontend origin only, for example:

 ```sh
 FRONTEND_ORIGINS=https://azitrax.com